envomp/2019-Logical-Programming/ex05_pies/pies.md

     pass

-def competitors_filter(competitors_list: str, results: str) -> dict:
+def competitors_filter(path_to_competitors: str, path_to_results: str) -> dict:
     """
     Filter out all illegal competitors.

-    Illegal competitor is the one, whose name is not in the competitors list.
+    Illegal competitor is the one, whose name is not in the registered competitors list.
-    You have to return a results dict, which doesn't contain illegal competitors results.
+    You have to return a results dict, which doesn't contain the results of illegal competitors.
     You should use the methods defined above.

-    :param competitors_list: is the path to the file with the names of competitors.
+    :param path_to_competitors: is the path to the file with the names of competitors.
-    :param results: is the path to the file with the results.
+    :param path_to_results: is the path to the file with the results.
     :return: a dict with correct results.
     """
     pass